 We have also created academic and professional routes to practice at level 5, and a shorter route to introductory practice at level 3.
 These initiatives were taken based on student feedback.

 Our open engagement with students and willingness to listen reflects our holistic approach to learning, where we strive to practice and embody what we teach, and encourage and support students in becoming more reflective and independent learners.
 We don’t want you to look and sound like us in practice; we want to equip you with the skills and support you need to practice like you!

 We know that long-distance and part-time learning can be challenging, and we do encounter students who struggle from time to time with work/life/study balance, motivation and concentration, and/or academic studies.
 When students reach out to share this struggle, we do our best to support their ability to progress through the course.

-Our team includes neurodiverse and neurotypical individuals, and we welcome students on the autistic spectrum and those with different learning needs.
+Our team includes neurodiverregent and neurotypical individuals, and we welcome students on the autistic spectrum and those with different learning needs.
 If this is an area of professional interest, you may want to view our Level 3 Certificate Neurodiversity & Inclusion (Train the Trainer), Level 5 Diploma in Autism Awareness for Managers & Practitioners and our Autism Centre.